Family of missing woman 'devastated' after her body found in shallow grave

 As of Monday afternoon, Brooks had not been charged in Whitaker's death.

-Now suspected or accused of three separate slayings, questions of Brooks’ status as a possible serial have arisen, but Watkins said Brooks might not fit the criteria for that label.
+Now suspected or accused of three separate slayings, questions of Brooks’ status as a possible serial killer have arisen, but Watkins said he might not fit the criteria for that label.

-Watkins said they could be narrowing down the motive in Dancer and Dillard’s slayings, but there are still more people they have to talk to before they know for sure.
-Currently, Brooks is not being cooperative, so detectives are having to rely on other means to figure out what happened.
+Watkins said detectives could be narrowing down the motives in Dancer's and Dillard’s slayings but that they need to talk to still more people before they feel certain.
+Brooks is not being cooperative, so detectives are having to rely on other means to figure out what happened.

-Watkins also said they can’t rule out the possibility of other victims, since Whitaker was likely killed in January and Dancer and Dillard were not killed until late March and early April.
+Watkins also said they can’t rule out the possibility that there are additional victims, since Whitaker was likely killed in January and Dancer and Dillard were not killed until late March and early April.

-Tulsa police are reaching out of other departments, going as far as North Carolina, where Watkins said Brooks got into legal trouble over a shooting, to see if any recent homicides match.
+Tulsa police are reaching out to other departments, going as far as North Carolina, where Watkins said Brooks got into legal trouble over a shooting, to see if any recent homicides there match.

 “We certainly can’t discount the idea,” he said.

-Even though the possibility of more victims is there, Watkins said they are working to bring justice to the families of the three current victims.
+Even though the possibility of more victims is there, Watkins said police are working to bring justice to the families of the three known victims.

 “All we can do, going forward, is make it as right as we can,” he said.
 “But these people are still missing their loved ones, and I don’t think we could ever replace that for them.”

-Whitaker’s family also said they are committing to helping other families who have lost loved ones to violence.
+Whitaker’s family also said they are committed to helping other families who have lost loved ones to violence.

-“We also commit to take the pain from our tragedies and transform them into purpose to help ourselves and empower others who share the horrible experience of losing a loved one by violence,” they said.
+“We also commit to take the pain from our tragedies and transform them into purpose to help ourselves and empower others who share the horrible experience of losing a loved one by violence,” they said in the statement.